Tom has been an online writer for over seven years. He is enamored with everything related to cowboys, rodeos, and Western history.

 The handle was made to look like it is indented, and the blade appears to have a protruding design on the side.
 That's a very cool look to me.

 Placed against the backdrop of a couple of stars, it's a fantastic tattoo.

-What could have made it a little better would have been to had a little more light in the design so you could see the image better.
+There could be a little more light in the design so that you could see the image better.
 The shadowing is done so well it doesn't allow for a real clear picture.
 Sometimes you have to suspend reality for a better look.

 Add to that the way other elements are included in the design, and there are a wide array of options for those choosing to use the razor as a tattoo theme.